 - Heating system designers

 - County council (if planning permission is needed)

 Principally intended for site or facility owners who are considering installing a biomass boiler system.
 It outlines how to project manage a biomass system from idea to commissioning.

-Principally intended for engineers, consultants and installers and provides a guide to understand the technology of biomass boiler systems, good practice and technical issues.
+Principally intended for engineers, consultants and installers.
+This provides a guide to understand the technology of biomass boiler systems, good practice and technical issues.

-Principally intended for users such as facilities, engineering and environmental managers, and technical maintenance staff and provides a guide for the on-going management of biomass systems.
+Principally intended for users such as facilities, engineering and environmental managers, and technical maintenance staff.
+This provides a guide for the ongoing management of biomass systems.